val-town/vt/README.md

 use `vt` in conjunction with the Val Town website.
 The CLI can do a lot, but not everything.

-#### HTTP Val
+Sometimes, when working locally you want to create a specific type of val.
+In general, `vt` does not touch the metadata of your vals (this means that metadata like `cron` settings in general should get preserved when using `vt`.
+One exception to this is the type of vals created when uploading **new** files with `vt`.

 Now that we've written our text file, let's create a new HTTP val.
 Create new file with the `.http.tsx` extension and we'll automatically create it as an HTTP val with an endpoint.
 Any file with "http" in the name is detected to be an http val, so `_http.tsx` also would work.

 ```bash
 $touch index.http.tsx